Why good credit matters — even if you don't plan to borrow

 Good credit can also be useful in leasing a place to live, because landlords sometimes check credit to evaluate tenant applications.
 Similarly, some employers check credit reports during the hiring process (although some jurisdictions restrict using credit reports in this way).

 Credit-based insurance scores are also used to set homeowners insurance premiums in most states, except for California, Maryland and Massachusetts.
-Poor credit can increase the cost "10% to 15% typically," says Robert Hunter, director of insurance at the Consumer Federation of America.
-That works out to between $50 and $100 a year for most people, he notes.
-Renters insurance may also be higher for those with poor credit.
+Poor credit can increase the cost “10% to 15% typically,” said Robert Hunter, director of insurance at the Consumer Federation of America.

 If you do borrow money, a higher credit score can earn you a lower interest rate, and thus, lower payments.
 And a cash-back credit card (typically available only to those with good credit) can give you money back without you paying a nickel of interest if you pay the full balance each month.